CesiumGS/cesium-unreal/Documentation/developer-setup-windows-gotchas.md

 vcpkg has hard-coded logic to choose the very latest version of the compiler that you have installed.
 It completely ignores all the usual ways that different compiler versions can be selected, such as setting the defaults file (`"C:\Program Files\Microsoft Visual Studio\2022\Professional\VC\Auxiliary\Build\Microsoft.VCToolsVersion.default.props"`), setting environment variables or running the `vcvarsall` script.

 The easiest way to select a compiler for vcpkg to use is to set the `VCPKG_PLATFORM_TOOLSET_VERSION` environment variable.
 Despite the name, this is not built-in vcpkg functionality, but is instead something that our `x64-windows-unreal.cmake` triplet file looks for explicitly.
-To set it, in a PowerShell window, run:
+To set it, run the following in a PowerShell window:

 ```powershell
 $env:VCPKG_PLATFORM_TOOLSET_VERSION = "14.38"